watacoso/legalzoom/README.md

   o	Going with the second method, I had to work with another argument I wasn’t very informed on, that is HttpMessageConverter.
 This represented another time sink.

 -	Back-end validation.
 At a certain level is present.
-When a bank object field is set, it is also validated.
+When a card object field is set, it is also validated.
 Null or empty fields are not permitted and result in an exception.
 The card number and the censored version have to pass a regex test.
 The date is automatically validated by spring.
 That said, with more time I would have handled better the exception system, linking the exception to a response code and a proper json response, probably using @ControllerAdvice.